Troubleshooting Kia ABS light: Common Causes & Problems

 Brake fluid is important in the anti-lock braking system.
 It is regulated by the ABS pump to prevent the lockup of wheels during braking.
 When the brake fluid is low, there is not enough fluid to be pressurized, which may result in ABS not engaging.

-Worn-out brake pads and a leak in the system cause low brake fluid levels.
+Low brake fluid levels are caused by worn-out brake pads and a leak in the system.
 It is important to know the cause of the problem and fix it immediately to avoid losing the brake while driving.
-It can also cause air to enter the brake lines and cause a spongy or unresponsive brake pedal.
+Air can also enter the brake lines and cause a spongy or unresponsive brake pedal.

 Safety Recall